I want to attend! What do I do first?

 What supplies do I need for the Academy?

-All students are encouraged to have a laptop.
+All attendees are encouraged to have a laptop.
 We provide the wireless internet.
-Students will be required to provide their own supplies while attending the Academy, with the exception of paper for figure drawing classes.
-Students will be required to purchase the specified paper at the appropriate time.
-There are several affordable art supplies stores located around Kansas City and students will be directed towards these resources.
+Attendees will be required to provide their own supplies while attending the Academy, with the exception of paper for figure drawing classes.
+Attendees will be required to purchase the specified paper at the appropriate time.
+There are several affordable art supplies stores located around Kansas City and attendees will be directed towards these resources.
 In addition, once every other week a local art store, Creative Cold Snow, visits our location on campus and sells a select variety of art supplies.

-Is there a printer in the Student Activities Center/Student Workshop?
+Is there a printer in the Activities Center/Artist Workshop?

 No there is not.
-Students have access to the Rockhurst College's facility, the Copy Cave, which is in the basement of Massman Hall.
+Attendees have access to the Rockhurst College's facility, the Copy Cave, which is in the basement of Massman Hall.
 You can learn more about this extremely affordable resource here.

 I am attending all 5 weeks of the program.
 When should I arrive in KC?

-Non local students attending all 5 weeks of The Illustration Academy should arrive in Kansas City the first Sunday of the program.
+Non local attendees attending all 5 weeks of The Illustration Academy should arrive in Kansas City the first Sunday of the program.
 We host an orientation in the evening.
-We recommend against non-local students arriving on Monday - you will likely miss important information Monday morning.
+We recommend against non-local attendees arriving on Monday - you will likely miss important information Monday morning.

 I want to arrive in Kansas City early, can I book extra nights on campus?